justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 ## "The Buzzer"

-UVB-76, also known as "The Buzzer", is a mysterious signal that has been broadcasting from Russia since the early 70s at [4625](http://websdr.ewi.utwente.nl:8901/?tune=4625usb) and 9250 kHz.
+UVB-76, also known as "The Buzzer", is a mysterious signal that has been broadcasting from Russia since the early 70s at [4625](http://websdr.ewi.utwente.nl:8901/?tune=4625usb) kHz.
 Depending on the time of day (which impacts reception), you should be able to hear it yourself by clicking that link.
 It broadcasts 24 hours a day, consistingly usually of a regularly pulsing buzz.
 Occasonally a Russian voice interrupts the buzzer.
 No one knows the purpose of the buzzer&mdash;one theory is that it serves as a Numbers Station, and that the buzzing is only to keep others off the channel when not in use.
 Another is that it is part of Russia's automated nuclear relatiation system&mdash;if the buzzing ever ceases, it would be a sign that the Russia is under attack and nuclear relatiation is automatically triggered.
 Good information in [this BBC article](https://www.bbc.com/future/article/20170801-the-ghostly-radio-station-that-no-one-claims-to-run).

 [Here is a short recording](The-Buzzer_2020-08-30T17-09-30Z_4625.0kHz.mp3) I just made.